Geetraje/deep-learning-challenge/README.md

 # Deep learning challenge
 ## Overview
-This challenge utilises knowledge in machine learning and neural networks to to create a binary classifier to predict whether applicants looking for funding are likely to be successful.
+This challenge utilises knowledge in machine learning and neural networks to create a binary classifier to predict whether applicants looking for funding are likely to be successful.
 The dataset has been provided by the non-profit foundation - Alphabet Soup in a csv file which contains records of over 34000 organisations that have been funded by them in the past.
-Thses are the 3 steps that were applied to the data
+These are the 3 steps that were applied to the data
 - Preprocess the data
 - Compile, Train and Evaluate the model
 - Optimize the model
-- Write a report on the Neural Network model

 ## Results
 **Preprocessing Data**